 ACT/SAT Scores – These will be listed on your transcript, but make sure to read the fine print to see if they will accept that or if they require a score directly from the testing center.

 Class Rank – You are given a ranking number according to the graduating class size and your GPA.
-You can obtain this number from the high school Scholarship Specialist.
+You can obtain this number from your high school counselor, Registrar or Scholarship Specialist.

 FAFSA – Proof of financial need may be required.
 A Student Aid Report from FAFSA may need to be submitted.
 Seniors can apply as soon as January of their senior year.
 A FAFSA4caster can be done early to see what your projected aid looks like.

-Accomplishment Chart – Making a list of all your accolades from 9-12 grades will help you when filling out applications.
+Senior Accomplishment Sheet – Making a list of all your accolades from 9-12 grades will help you when filling out applications.
 Keep good records of hours, contact persons, and details of service provided.
 All awards, honors and certificates from school, community, work, etc. should be well documented.

 MOST STUDENTS WHO SUCCEEDED IN EARNING SCHOLARSHIPS FOLLOWED SOME BASIC RULES.
 CLICK ON THE FOLLOWING LINKS TO LEARN MORE ABOUT HOW YOU CAN INCREASE YOUR ODDS.